manovotny/github-actions-experiments/README.md

 # github-actions-experiments

-A repo to mess around with GitHub Actions.
+A repo to mess around with GitHub Actions experiments. 🧪